MicrosoftDocs/power-platform/power-platform/admin/hierarchy-security.md

 > [!div class="mx-imgBorder"]
 > ![Add user to position in Hierarchy Security.](../admin/media/hierarchy-security-add-position2.png "Add user to position in Hierarchy Security")

- To change the position on the user record’s form, on the nav bar, choose **More** (…) and choose a different position, as shown below:
+ To change the position on the user record’s form, on the navigation bar, choose **More** (…) and choose a different position, as shown below:

 > [!div class="mx-imgBorder"]
 > ![Change position in hierarchy security.](../admin/media/cust-hs-change-position2.png "Change position in hierarchy security")

- To create a Position hierarchy:
+ To create a position hierarchy:

 1. Select an environment and go to **Settings** > **Users + Permissions** > **Positions**.

    For each position, provide the name of the position, the parent of the position, and the description.
 Add users to this position by using the lookup field called **Users in this position**.
-Below is the example of Position hierarchy with the active positions.
+Below is the example of position hierarchy with the active positions.

    > [!div class="mx-imgBorder"]
    > ![Active positions in Hierarchy Security.](../admin/media/active-positions.png "Active positions in Hierarchy Security")